1970 United States Senate elections: Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 1971; ordered by state.

 All of the elections involved the Class 1 seats.

 Closest races

 Fourteen races had a margin of victory under 10%:

 Alaska (special)

 Republican Ted Stevens was appointed December 24, 1968 to finish the term of Democrat Bob Bartlett, who had died in office.
 The open primary was held August 25, 1970, in which Stevens received 40,411 votes (55.91%), Key received 29,459 votes (23.94%), State senator Joe Josephson received 12,730 votes (18.22%) and Fritz Singer (R) received 1,349 votes (1.93%).
 In the November 3, 1970 special election to finish the term, he ran against the Democratic Speaker of the Alaska House of Representatives Wendell P. Kay.
 Stevens easily won with almost 60% of the vote.

 Arizona

 Incumbent Republican Paul Fannin decided to run for re-election to a second term, running unopposed in the Republican primary.
 Fannin defeated Democratic businessman Sam Grossman in the general election.

 California

+In 1964, Republican actor George Murphy defeated Democrat and Lyndon B. Johnson's Press Secretary, Pierre Salinger, in a close contest with about 52% of the vote.
+Murphy faced a primary challenge from billionaire Norton Simon, who took nearly 33% of the vote in the Republican primary.
+Democrats nominated John V. Tunney after a close-fought contest between Tunney and Representative George Brown Jr.